germs-lab/code_review/week2_jin/README.md

 # Week 2 code review
-We are going to review the python that using dictionary through adding annotation into abundance matrix
+We are going to review the python code that using dictionary through adding annotation into abundance matrix

 ## let's try add information into dictionary